Griffiths Brothers Teas: "Ferndale"and tea growing

 Tea had been grown in Australia, as early as 1883, in Queensland.
-James Griffiths experimented with growing tea on the land of his estate of 'Ferndale'.
-In 1901, he successfully grew Orange Pekoe and Souchong tea, which he judged to be better than he could import from Ceylon.
+James Griffiths experimented with growing tea at "Ferndale".
+In 1901, he successfully grew Orange Pekoe and Lapsang souchong tea, which he judged to be better than he could import from Ceylon.
 However, he concluded that, "it is quite true tea can be grown in Victoria, but that it cannot be grown to pay", the main obstacle being the cost of labour.

 Interstate growth

 Griffith Brothers expanded to Sydney, Adelaide, and Brisbane.
 Although they never expanded to Perth, they did have an agent there.